 Here are just a few of the safeguarding measures to consider when protecting offices and staff from unwanted intrusion or illegal entry.

 Parking areas could have good lighting with CCTV cameras situated at strategic points to deter potential burglars.
-Even a barrier entry system in and out of the car park should not be ruled out.

 Key cards or other door entry system can be installed in sensitive areas, and staff can be issued with access control badges to prevent unauthorised access.